 Day trip to Qassiarsuk.
 The village of Qassiarsuk is situated across the fjord approx. 15 minutes by boat from Narsarsuaq.
 Today sheep farmers cultivate exactly the same land that the Viking Eric the Red chose for his settlement more than 1,000 years ago.
 Take a stroll through the village, which beautifully combines ancient history and modern living, and visit the Brattahlid open-air museum (admission fee is not included), which consists of the replicas of Tjodhilde’s Church and a Norse longhouse.
 You can also take an enjoyable hike from Qassiarsuk towards Sermilik Fjord on the other side of the peninsula.
 Halfway there you can enjoy an amazing view over both fjords; Sermilik is usually filled with ice floes.
 If you follow the gravel road all the way to the end, you will reach the Tasiusaq sheep farm (16 km return).

 Day trip to Igaliku.
 The trip goes through Erik’s Fjord to Itilleq – the harbour that serves the settlement of Igaliku.
-You now have a short walk (4 km) on the King’s Road (named after the Danish King’s visit in 1952) to the small historic settlement of Igaliku, which is one of the most beautiful villages in Greenland.
+You now have a short walk (4 km) along a picturesque unpaved country road to Igaliku, one of the most beautiful villages in Greenland!
 From the highest point on the road, you overlook the colourful houses, the green hills and the milky-blue fjord.
 On the other side of the fjord towers Illerfissalik Mountain with its snow-covered peak piercing the clear blue sky.
 Igaliku was the Episcopal seat during the Norse period and the ruins from that time are very impressive.
 Today the town thrives from sheep farming.
 There is a school, a church and a shop.
 You can enjoy lunch made with local products at the café in the Country Hotel.
 The return journey is by boat to Narsarsuaq in the late afternoon/evening.

 25% discount for children 2-11 years